The bench press is one of the best strengthening exercises you can do.

 Decrease Inflammation

-Inflammation should be controlled during an acute injury before pushing through with any exercises or rehab as you don’t want to start irritating a painful part of the body.
-This will only cause more inflammation (the reason you get the pain) and makes things worse.
+Inflammation should be controlled during an acute injury before pushing through with any exercises or rehab, as you don’t want to irritate the body further.
+This will only cause more inflammation (the reason you get the pain) and make things worse.

 Use Training Modifications